 If... you're mostly interested in the leaves and don't care much about the flowers, you should try "Helen Von Stein".
 This variety is sterile, so there will be no self-sowing.
 It doesn't produce that many flowers to begin with, but the leaves are larger than other types and they stay attractive longer.
 USDA Hardiness Zones 4 - 10.

 08 of 10

 For a few weeks in May, Lily-of-the-Valley can fill your yard with the most glorious perfume.
 After that, it will simply fill your yard.
 Once again, this is a good plant - in the right place.
 Lily-of-the-Valley is not for the garden border.
 It should be considered a ground cover and a darn good one.
 Once established, it can thrive in dry shade or the best of soils.
-I've seen it too very well under trees, where nothing else grows.
-The pink variety is a bit more finicky and much less... aggressive.
-USDA Hardiness Zones 3 - 9.Continue to 9 of 10 below.
+It even does well under trees, where nothing else grows.
+The pink variety is a bit more finicky and much less aggressive.
+USDA...
+Hardiness Zones 3 - 9.Continue to 9 of 10 below.

 09 of 10

-What a misnomer; the Obedient Plant has a mind of its own.
+What a misnomer.
+The Obedient Plant has a mind of its own.
 The obedience actually refers to the stem's ability to be bent into shapes, kind of.
 This is another rhizomatous runner and it will pop up years after you thought you had removed it all.
-They have become breeding better behaved varieties, like 'Miss Manners', and I would advise you to look for them.
+They have begun breeding better-behaved varieties, like "Miss Manners" and you'd be well advised to look for them.
 Take every advantage you can.

 10 of 10

-Wormwood is a medicinal herb with many uses, including as a de-wormer.
-It supposedly repels other insects, including slugs and moths, but I haven't had a chance to test it out.
+On the plus side, wormwood is a medicinal herb with many uses, including as a de-wormer.
+It supposedly repels other insects, including slugs and moths.